 FAQs for graduate offer-holders

 These FAQs are for graduate offer holders due to start their studies at Oxford in the 2020/21 academic year.
 Before reviewing them, you should first read the information about University’s response to coronavirus on the student coronavirus information pages.
-A number of general FAQs are included on those pages.
+A number of general FAQs are included on those pages including detailed information about visas and travel.

 If you are interested in applying for study at Oxford from the 2021-22 academic year onwards, please go to the information for graduate applicants.